rouzbeh-parsi/Rouzbeh-Parsi.github.io/_pages/BC_Drug_decrimalization.md

 - PolicyTime_t (post-policy trend counter): A variable counting time since policy implementation, this captures changes in trend after the intervention.

+Since changes in drug-related mortality are unlikely to occur immediately following policy implementation, the primary analysis assumes a 6-month implementation lag.
+Under this assumption, the policy is modeled as beginning to influence outcomes in July 2023, although it officially came into effect in January 2023.
+To evaluate the robustness of the findings, a sensitivity analysis will also be conducted using alternative lag assumptions.